bluesky314/MLheuristics.github.io/_posts/2019-05-25-Coming Soon Guessing the Central Limit Theorem.md

-This defination is very tidy for our uniform case and we will soon extend this to the case of other non-uniform distributions.
 But before lets consider another simple game.
 This game is coin tossing and if the coin is heads I win 1$ and if tails I loss 1$
 Statisitcs will tell you E(X) = (1/2)(1) + (1/2)(-1) = 0